a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

     <dce_get_fal_objects>1</dce_get_fal_objects>

-In your fluid template you can simply use the images like this:
+In your Fluid template you can simply use the images like this:

 ::